 Department Grand rounds are held on a weekly basis, bringing together all of the members of the department.
 Grand Rounds presentations feature visiting professors, non-departmental UVM/UVM Medical Center faculty, and Departmental faculty.
 Residents will prepare a grand rounds presentation during their training.
 Morbidity and mortality conferences are case-based and are aimed at learning more from problems and challenges that have arisen in the course of delivering clinical care.
 Residents will be asked to participate when appropriate with faculty oversight, direction and support.

 This monthly conference (Sept-Oct, Feb-June) is held on a weekday evening at the home of a faculty member or on campus at the hospital.
 CA-1 residents are assigned articles and asked to present a brief synopsis of the published findings in an informal discussion style with backup support from a CA-2/3 resident.
 Critical elements of our Journal Club include highlighting research design and statistical considerations with a goal toward developing skills in critical analysis of scientific literature.

 This monthly conference is intended for all residents and is a review of the American Board of Anesthesiology key work phrases.
 With faculty supervision, assigned reading material is reviewed in the context of ABA in-training examination-style questions through an active learning process.

 Department faculty is intricately involved in the College of Medicine's Clinical Simulation Center.
-Every month each clinical anesthesia class participates in a simulation experience.
-A simulation curriculum for the Objective Structured Clinical Examination (OSCE) will prepare residents for the ABA advanced exam.
+About six times a year, each clinical anesthesia class participates in a simulation experience taught by faculty within the center.
+Each CA3 resident participates in separate mock Objective Structured Clinical Examination (OSCE) to prepare them for the ABA applied exam.